 Ultimately over time, as the vast majority of family homes across the nation become more peaceful, schools, workplaces and whole communities will follow suit leading to a more peaceful, safe and prosperous society for all future generations of Australian children.

 This Weeks Message

-Hello I’m Nick for the Family Peace Foundation.
+Hello I’m Audrey for the Family Peace Foundation.

 Family Peace – do it for your kids.

 Stay up to date with the latest from the Family Peace Foundation by subscribing.
 You’ll be first to get key actions to help strengthen your family.
 Family Peace: It’s in their smiles.